Holographic Superconductor for a Lifshitz fixed point: Superconductivity

-All left is to solve equation \eqn{3eq7} to obtain the electric conductivity in \eqn{3eq12}.
-We plot the real and imaginary part of conductivity at $T>T_c$ in Fig.\ref{C1} and Fig.\ref{C2}.
-Near $\omega=0$, we observe the delta function both for the real and imaginary, as shown in Fig.\ref{C4}.
-There also appears a gap with small fluctuations for the real part at some finite $\omega$.
+All left is to solve equation \eqn{3eq7} in order to obtain the electric conductivity in \eqn{3eq12}.
+In particular, we plot the conductivity at $T<T_c$.
+Near $\omega=0$, we observed a pole for the imaginary part.
+It means that DC conductivity becomes a delta function when condensation happens.

+Apparently, there is a gap in Fig.\ref{C3}.
+However, as pointed out in ~\cite{Horowitz:2009ij}, they may not be the genuine gap.
+One way to see this is to work out the the real part of the conductivity at low frequency at the zero temperature with full consideration of the backreaction to the gravity background.
+For charged Lifshitz solution (analogous to RN), we refer to~\cite{Brynjolfsson:2010rx}.
+Furthermore, the zero temperature limit from finite temperature is subtle, since a part of solutions at finite temperature depend on T only by the combination $\omega/T$.
+Therefore we can not take limit T goes to zero from the finite temperature.
+We postpone the examination of the zero temperature limit separately to future investigation.